Stephanurus dentatus

 Stepanurus.dentatus has a direct life cycle; the host acquires the infection either by ingesting free-living larvae or percutaneously.
 Earthworms can act as paratenic hosts.

-Nematodes aggregate in nodules in the tissues of the inected host, mature, mate, and produce eggs that are passed from the host in urine.
+Nematodes in nodules in the ureter tissues of the infected host, mature, mate, and produce eggs that are passed from the host in urine.
 Eggs hatch in soil and water.
 They may be cosumed by earthworms which are ingested by the pigs, or ingested directly from contaminated water.
 Larvae may also penetrate throgh the skin..
 Ingested larvae penetrate into the host blood stream and then to infection sites: kidneys, ureters, amd even liver where they aggregate in nodules and continue development to adults.
+Adults may live in the host for 2-3 years (Marchiondo et al., 2020).

 For Ecophysiological Parameters for this species, click